syslock/sozphobine/readme.md

 ## Development

+So far, I've:

-It imports!
-Syntactically, to the interpreter, it looks fine.
-So far, I've fix the handling and raising of exceptions to be Python 3 compatible, as well as encoding strings to UTF-8.
+* fixed the handling and raising of exceptions
+* encoded strings to UTF-8 bytes
+* switched to new string format syntax

 What actually works?
-Who knows -- hopefully it won't take too long before things start coming together smoothly.
+Who knows!
+It does bind to a socket, however I don't think it ping/pongs correctly to get you into most servers just yet...
+I'm focusing on a cleaning some things up to Python 3 before guaranteeing functionality.

 ## This project sucks!